A topic from the subject of Analytical Chemistry in Chemistry.

 • Calibration Curves: Calibration curves are used to relate the concentration of a sample to the intensity of the light absorbed or emitted by the sample.

-• Standard Addition: Standard addition is a technique that is used to correct for matrix effects in quantitative analysis.
+• Standard Addition: Standard addition is a technique used to correct for matrix effects in quantitative analysis.

-• Multivariate Analysis: Multivariate analysis is a technique that is used to analyze data from multiple variables.
+• Multivariate Analysis: Multivariate analysis is a technique used to analyze data from multiple variables.

 Applications